sammancoaching/Supermarket-TestDesign-Kata/README.md

-# The Supermarket Receipt Introduce Test Fixture Kata
+# The Supermarket Test Design Kata

 This is a variation of a kata described in https://github.com/emilybache/SupermarketReceipt-Refactoring-Kata.
 The aim is to introduce a test fixture to avoid code duplication in the arrange parts of the existing unit tests.